seng637/seng637-a5/Assignment5.md

 ## 2.4 FAMILIARIZATION

-## 2.4.1 Alternative: INSTALL C-SFRAT
+## 2.4.1 INSTALL `C-SFRAT`

-1. Get C-SFRAT binary from [GitHub](https://github.com/LanceFiondella/C-SFRAT/releases/tag/v1.0).
+1. Get `C-SFRAT` binary from [GitHub](https://github.com/LanceFiondella/C-SFRAT/releases/tag/v1.0).
 There are a Windows and a Linux executable.
 Download and unzip the appropriate version on your system.
 2. Run and verify its functionalities.

 ## 2.5  **INSTRUCTIONS**

-### 2.5.1 Running C-SFRAT
+### 2.5.1 Running `C-SFRAT`

-The Covariate Software Failure and Reliability Assessment Tool (C-SFRAT) is an open source application that applies covariate software reliability models to help guide model selection and test activity allocation.
+The Covariate Software Failure and Reliability Assessment Tool (`C-SFRAT`) is an open source application that applies covariate software reliability models to help guide model selection and test activity allocation.

-1. Run C-SFRAT.exe for Windows
+1. Install the tool.
-2. Import failure data
+2. Load the provided data into the tool.
-3. Select a set of models that would provide the best fit for the project data using model ranking
-4. Select the range of useful data using Laplace or other tests
-5. Display time-between-failures, failure intensity and reliability graphs
-6. Discuss the acceptable range of failure rate for the test data
+3. Use the tool's features to analyze the data and generate relevant reliability metrics and graphs.
+4. Interpret the results and discuss the reliability of the system based on the generated metrics and graphs.

-To more information about the input format and features of the tool, you can read [A covariate software tool to guide test activity allocation](https://www.sciencedirect.com/science/article/pii/S2352711021001588)
+For more information about the input format and features of the tool, you can read [A covariate software tool to guide test activity allocation](https://www.sciencedirect.com/science/article/pii/S2352711021001588)

 ![](./media/c-sfrat.png)